-A: BART is proposing to extend its transit system for approximately 5.5 miles from the existing Dublin/Pleasanton station eastward to a new station in the City of Livermore.
-The proposed project is being developed in partnership with the City of Livermore.
-The 5.5-mile BART extension will go within the median of Interstate 580 (I-580) to a new station near the Isabel Avenue/I-580 interchange.
-A storage and maintenance facility will be provided in the vicinity of the sytem's end-of-line.
-The project also incorporates a network of express buses to link the new BART station and other destinations such as Downtown Livermore, the Lawrence Livermore National Laboratory, and the Vasco Road ACE Train Station.
-BART also is evaluating a number of alternatives to the proposed project.
+A:The BART to LIvermore Project proposed to extend the BART transit system for approximately 5.5 miles from the existing Dublin/Pleasanton station eastward to a new station in the City of Livermore.
+The proposed project was developed in partnership with the City of Livermore.
+The 5.5-mile BART extension would have gone within the median of Interstate 580 (I-580) to a new station near the Isabel Avenue/I-580 interchange.
+A storage and maintenance facility would be provided in the vicinity of the sytem's end-of-line.
+The project also incorporated a network of express buses to link the new BART station and other destinations such as Downtown Livermore, the Lawrence Livermore National Laboratory, and the Vasco Road ACE Train Station.
+BART also evaluated a number of alternatives to the proposed project.
 The diagram below shows the project area.

-2. Q: What are the Project Goals?
+2. Q: What were the Project Goals?

-A: The primary goal of the BART to Livermore Extension Project is to provide an effective and affordable inter-modal transit connection from the existing BART system to inter-regional rail service and key activity centers in the City of Livermore.
+A: The primary goal of the BART to Livermore Extension Project was to provide an effective and affordable inter-modal transit connection from the existing BART system to inter-regional rail service and key activity centers in the City of Livermore.
 The San Francisco Bay Area Regional Rail Plan (2007) identified this connection as an important inter-regional link.
-Other key project benefits include providing an alternative to traffic congestion in the I-580 corridor; creating opportunities for transit-oriented development around the proposed Isabel Avenue /I-580 BART station; improving air quality, and reducing greenhouse gas emissions.
+Other key project benefits included providing an alternative to traffic congestion in the I-580 corridor; creating opportunities for transit-oriented development around the proposed Isabel Avenue /I-580 BART station; improving air quality, and reducing greenhouse gas emissions.

-4. Q: What is an Environmental Impact Report (EIR)?
+3. Q: What is an Environmental Impact Report (EIR)?